-Background: Describe the project to be disseminated and how and why it lends itself to replication and scalability.
+Background: Describe the findings or products to be disseminated and how and why it lends itself to replication and scalability.
 Describe the effectiveness of the intervention that is being proposed for replication/dissemination and the expected short- and long-term impacts of the project.

 Goals and Objectives: Process objectives should be included in the project plan.
 Outcome goals and objectives will be entered in separate fields in CARS.
 However, if desired, outcome goals and objectives may be fully repeated or briefly summarized here.
-See Appendix for instructions on writing goals and objectives.
+See appendix for instructions on writing goals and objectives.

-Components of the Project: Clearly describe the data demonstrating success of the CPRIT-funded project that justifies dissemination.
+Components of the Project: Clearly describe the data demonstrating success of the CPRIT Prevention Program-funded project that justifies dissemination.
 Describe components of the proposed dissemination project and the dissemination approach, strategy (eg, passive and active dissemination and implementation strategies), and the products being designed or packaged.
-The dissemination approach and strategy should also consider the message, source, audience, and channel (Brownson, R.C., et al. J Pub Health Manag Pract.
-24(2):102-111, March/April 2018).
+The dissemination approach and strategy should also consider the message, source, audience, and channel (Brownson, RC, et al. J Pub Health Manag Pract.
+2018;24[2]:102-111).
 Clearly describe the established theory and practice that support the proposed approach or strategy.
-Describe parameters of the CPRITfunded project that may affect its dissemination and replication, such as target audience for which it was designed, specialized resources that may be needed, or geographic considerations.
+Describe parameters of the CPRIT Prevention Program-funded project that may affect its dissemination and replication, such as target audience for which it was designed, specialized resources that may be needed, or geographic considerations.

-Evaluation Strategy: Describe the evaluation plan and methodology to assess dissemination effectiveness (eg, include short-term and intermediate impact of dissemination activities, knowledge and behavior change among the audience likely to adopt the project).
+Evaluation Strategy: A strong commitment to evaluation of the project is required.
+Describe the evaluation plan and methodology to assess dissemination effectiveness (eg, include short-term and intermediate impact of dissemination activities, knowledge and behavior change among the audience likely to adopt the project).
 Describe a clear and appropriate plan for data collection and interpretation of results to report against goals and objectives.
 If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, or the like.
 Applicants should budget accordingly for the evaluation activity and should ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.